shirleylee03/damer/Readme.md

 a concurrent program model checking tool based on PDNet.

 This project is an automatic tool for building a PDNet model of a concurrent program, and alleviate the state-explosion by PDNet slicing.
-The concurrent program using POSIX threads must satisfy ANSI-C grammar.
+The concurrent program using POSIX threads that must satisfy ANSI-C grammar.

 ## Environment